oroinc/OroAkeneoBundle/README.md

 * OroCommerce does not support prices per currency, only the last price per currency listed is used for product assignment.
 * Categories tree rebuild starts after categories import.
 * Optional listeners are disabled by default.
 Please reindex data and recalculate prices and slugs manually.

+## Change log

+### Branch 3.1-custom (diglin repository)

+* FEATURE: Allow to change attribute code prefix
+* ENHANCE: Catch error when image not found
+* BUGFIX: attribute option code error when the code doesn't respect Oro rules
+* BUGFIX: Prevent the deletion of images when an image changed on Akeneo side.
+Previously the connector deleted all images except the new image of product image
+* BUGFIX: breaking attribute vs attribute family relation when attribute is newly imported
+* FEATURE: allow to use an alternative identifier as the Akeneo one. e.g. you have in Akeneo the identifier attribute `ean` but in OroCommerce you want to use an other Akeneo attribute like 'mysku' for the SKU.
+So use in the configuration field of the integration, the value 'mysku'.
+If you want to keep the value of the Akeneo identifier, set the value `my_sku:ean`, the EAN will be kept and save into the product in OroCommerce
+* FEATURE: filter the attribute list to import, import by consequence only the attributes and the product data while syncing
+* FEATURE: make sure that category of an Akeneo channel is imported only instead of all channels
+* FEATURE: Merge images of children products to the configurable products.
+Can be configured.